Glenn Shorrock: Later solo career

 In 2002, Shorrock reunited with other Little River Band founders Beeb Birtles and Graeham Goble to form Birtles Shorrock Goble.
 On 17 October 2004, the 1970s members of Little River Band: Birtles, David Briggs, Goble, George McArdle, Derek Pellicci and Shorrock, were inducted into the ARIA Hall of Fame.
 The later members, including fellow Australian John Farnham and US-based musicians, were not included in this induction.
 Due to a 2002 legal ruling on their right to use the band's name, they performed "Help Is on the Way" as the "classic lineup" of Little River Band.
 Birtles Shorrock Goble recorded a successful DVD and CD, Full Circle (2005), and toured until 2007.
 In August–September, the trio played a medley of Little River Band hits at the Countdown Spectacular two concert series.

 In 2005, Shorrock also undertook his career-spanning "The Reminiscing Tour – Glenn Shorrock & Friends" with invited guest singers including Doug Parkinson and Wendy Matthews.
 In May–June 2006, he partnered actress Judy Nunn on the first season of a reality TV singing competition, It Takes Two.
 They were voted off after week three.
 His first solo CD for seven years, Meanwhile, which contains acoustic versions of his career hits was released in 2007 on the Liberation Blue label.
 He performed a Beatles tribute show, Let It Be, with Parkinson, Sharon O'Neill and Mark Williams.

 In 2008, Shorrock toured with the musical Shout!
 The Legend of the Wild One based on the life of Australian rocker Johnny O'Keefe.
 In July 2010, Shorrock performed a retrospective of his 45 years in the music industry.
 Currently Shorrock continues to tour Australia performing for public and private events in Australia and promotes new local music artists.
 In early 2013 he and his band were headlining performers in Macau, New York and London for the media launch of the Titanic II project.
 This was at the personal invitation of Australian entrepreneur Clive Palmer.

 In October 2014, Shorrock was inducted into the South Australian Music Hall of Fame alongside Bon Scott's former band Fraternity, Chris Finnen and David "Daisy" Day.

 Shorrock released his autobiography, Now, Where Was I?, in June 2018.

 Shorrock was appointed an honorary member of the Order of Australia (AM) on 26 January 2020, awarded for significant service to the performing arts as a singer, songwriter and entertainer.

-In 2021, Shorrock appeared in the Australian film "A Stitch in Time".
+In 2021, Shorrock appeared in the Australian film A Stitch in Time.

 Personal life

 Shorrock met his first wife, Sue Doran, a Melbourne nurse, in 1966.
-The couple married in 1967 and divorced in 1971.
+The couple married in 1967 but divorced in 1971.
 In 1975, Shorrock met Jo Swan, a video producer nine years his junior, who worked in the same building (Armstrong Studios) where Little River band was recording its first album.
 They married in 1980, separated in 2019 and divorced in 2020.
 Shorrock married Irene Rose, a teacher, on 21 December 2021.
 He has at times had arthritis, anxiety and stage fright.
+He now has Parkinson's disease.
+Shorrock lives in Port Douglas, Queensland.